OwlSoul/tango_sensors/README.md

 - ROI (region of interest) is not supported for cameras.
 - Your Yellowstone tablet will become REALLY hot and will drain power pretty fast when you're using all four Tango related publishers at max speed.
 Interface also may become "a little bit" unresponsive, accept our apologies for that.
-- There's a chance Tango will not start automatically in case it crashed before, switching something (like pose or point cloud) on and off will fix this.
+- There's a really small chance Tango will not start automatically in case it crashed before, switching something (like pose or point cloud) on and off will fix this.
 - Avoid low battery level (network operations will become slow and buggy), it's adviseable that if you use this app on your robot, you power Yellowstone tablet off somehow with at least 2 AMPS of power.